"Your visa doesn't permit the use of your magical powers overseas. It's quite the violation actually."

 - When Eric returns to his home world of Threa, he has to restrict his use of magecraft because his mana will not reload.
 He's almost out when he returns to Tariatla.

 - Tariatlan mages are careful about using magic inside a Fog cloud because the Background Magic Field is highly charged and unstable.
 There's no telling what a spell would do in such a place, but the most likely outcome is an explosion that will kill and/or mutate the caster.

 - In a Spin-Off novel of Labyrinths of Echo, Nests of Chimerae, Max is Trapped in Another World and apparently De Powered by its magic functioning differently from the magic in Echo.
 By the end of the book, however, he picks up a few nifty tricks and returns home.

-- In The Magician's Nephew, a British mob is narrowly saved from Jadis' wrath by the fact that her magic doesn't work in London.
-It's quite an annoyance to her to find that she's gone from being able to wipe out all life on her planet to being just a very tall human.
-In Narnia, she manages to find a workaround: using a wand.
+- Total negation: A British mob is narrowly saved from Jadis's wrath by the fact that her magic doesn't work in London.
+It's quite an annoyance to her to find that she's gone from being able to wipe out all life on her native world, Charn, to being just a very tall human, although she has a significant degree of Super Strength.
+In Narnia, she has to spend a long time learning how to manipulate magic there before making her bid for power, and has to channel it through a wand.

 - When Sparrowhawk (Ged) travels to the island of Osskil in the far north, his magic fails because he isn't familiar with the differences in magic there.

-- The mage Vetch tells of the differences in magic between locations.
+- The mage Vetch tells Sparrowhawk about the differences in magic between locations.